 Stone Circles are…yes..circles of stones set upright to form a type of enclosure.
 They are mainly found in south Munster and mid Ulster.
 They date from approx. 2500 b.c – 1000 b.c.
 They typically have 2 large portal stones which usually decrease in size towards the horizon or an axial stone.
 These stone are sometimes aligned towards the rising or setting sun during one of the solstices or equinoxes, leading to a theory that they were some sort of astronomical observatories.
 They may have had some sort of important religious or ceremonial significance.
 They are usually found in beautiful locations.

-Kenmare Stone Circle was built about c.2500-1000 b.c It is located 5 minutes walk from the centre of the town and is locally known as the 'The Shrubberies'.
-It is one of the largest stone [...]
+Kenmare Stone Circle, Kenmare town.
+County Kerry c.2500-1000 b.c This stone circle is located 5 minutes walk from the centre of Kenmare town.
+It is locally known as the 'The Shrubberies' and is [...]

 This National Monument is The Clogherny Wedge Tomb located near the village of Plumbridge in co.
 Tyrone.
 It dates from approx c.2500 b.c and sits in a sparse exposed glaciated valley.
 It still has it's large [...]